meyerson/ADK_examples/README.md

 ##  5. <a name='Authentication'></a>Authentication

 This section is the hands-on introduction to auth and profiles.
-The core commands appear here once; later sections reference and contextualize them for containers, CI, and cleanup.
+The core commands appear here once; later sections reference this section to avoid repetition.

 Use a multi‑account approach: first verify your state, create or activate the right profile, and then log in.